XinyiZhang27/MCMA/README.md

 A Mobility-Aware Cooperative Multi-Agent (MCMA) deep reinforcement learning approach for the task migration-assisted multi-edge computation offloading problem in vehicular networks.

 Four scenarios are simulated with Simulation of Urban MObility (SUMO) (https://sumo.dlr.de/docs/index.html), including $\mathrm{Grid}_{3\times 3}$, $\mathrm{Net}_4$, Pasubio, and A.Costa.
-Download the datasets and build the directory yourself.
+Please download the datasets and build the directory yourself.
 The simulated datasets are available at https://drive.google.com/drive/folders/1oXeOSBLP-BjTtyfzmWor61gPqSVROk26?usp=sharing.

 # File Structure
 * /algorithms: Implementation of MAPPO and MADDPG algorithms.